 Loss of bone and muscle mass

 From around 40 onwards we start to lose bone faster than we can rebuild it.
-Reduced bone density increases the risk of fractures including stress fractures common in runners.
+Reduced bone density can increase the risk of fractures including stress fractures common in runners.

 Age-related muscle loss happens naturally.
 The less active we are, the more rapidly we lose muscle mass.
-Gradually conditioning and strengthening your muscles with a tailored exercise program can help offset the risks associated with age related losses in size and strength.
+Gradually conditioning and strengthening your muscles with a tailored exercise program may help offset the risks associated with age-related losses in size and strength.